SB-Chalmers/sustainable_building_website/content/authors/quan-jin/_index.md

 ---
 # Display name
-title: Alexander Hollberg
+title: Quan Jin

 # Username (this should match the folder name)
 authors:
-- alexander-hollberg
+- quan-jin

 # Is this the primary user of the site?
 superuser: false